yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 ## anim\_texture

 Sets the images to be used in an animated texture layer.
-In this case an animated texture layer means one which has multiple frames, each of which is a separate image file.
 There are 2 formats, one for implicitly determined image names, one for explicitly named images.
+@par

-Format1 (short): anim\_texture &lt;base\_name&gt; &lt;num\_frames&gt; &lt;duration&gt;
+Format1 (short): anim\_texture &lt;name&gt; &lt;numFrames&gt; &lt;duration&gt;

+@copydetails Ogre::TextureUnitState::setAnimatedTextureName

+@par
 Example: anim\_texture flame.jpg 5 2.5

-This sets up an animated texture layer made up of 5 frames named flame\_0.jpg, flame\_1.jpg, flame\_2.jpg etc, with an animation length of 2.5 seconds (2fps).
-If duration is set to 0, then no automatic transition takes place and frames must be changed manually in code.
+@par
 Format2 (long): anim\_texture &lt;frame1&gt; &lt;frame2&gt; ... &lt;duration&gt;
+@par
 Example: anim\_texture flamestart.jpg flamemore.png flameagain.jpg moreflame.jpg lastflame.tga 2.5

 This sets up the same duration animation but from 5 separately named image files.
 The first format is more concise, but the second is provided if you cannot make your images conform to the naming standard required for it.
+@par
 Default: none

 <a name="cubic_005ftexture"></a><a name="cubic_005ftexture-1"></a>